biodiversitydata-se/SOS/Docs/ClientDevelopment.md

 SOS is a REST API and is not intended to be used as a data source for bulk downloads.
 If you are interested in large data sets, we recommend using exports.
 There are pre-built datasets available in DwC-A format for all DataProviders, and you can also define custom queries to download larger datasets in various formats.
 Currently, you can directly generate files with up to 100,000 observations.
 If you need more data, you can request files with up to 2,000,000 observations.

 ### Jobs
-When placing a file order, you receive a job ID as a receipt.
+When placing a file order, you receive a job ID.
 This ID can be used to check the status of the job that generates the file.

 ### Locations
 Information about occurrence locations can be found under Locations.